tka85/btc-tools/README.md

 # btc-utils

-Collection of bitcoin utilities & functions.
-Now with support for litecoin.
-Supports both mainnet and testnet for both coins.
+Collection of bitcoin utilities.
+Also supports litecoin and dogecoin (both mainnet and testnet for all coins).

 Each util can be used:

 * on command line as standalone script
 * as a module

-Command line utils will by symlinked by npm into `prefix/bin` (e.g. `/usr/local/bin` on Ubuntu) for global installs:
+Command line utils will be symlinked by npm into `prefix/bin` (e.g. `/usr/local/bin` on Ubuntu) for global installs:

 ```bash
 npm i -g btc-utils